-You could feasibly spend your entire stay at Hotel Excelsior Dubrovnik with eyes a-glue to the lobby view: behold the Old Town and the Adriatic.
-However, that would in fact be a great shame, given that there are plenty of other items worthy of prolonged admiration here: the rocky beach, the debonair staff in their ink-black uniforms and preppy polo shirts, and the hotel’s on-the-money mish-mash of old and new, which spans a historic villa, a modern Tower, concrete floors, pops of colour and aquatic-green and blue velvet furniture.
+If you spent your entire stay at Hotel Excelsior Dubrovnik with eyes a-glue to the lobby views, we wouldn’t blame you: behold the Old Town and the Adriatic.
+Other items worth gawping at in wonder include the rocky beach with its sun-beds and city views, the debonair staff in their ink-black uniforms and preppy polo shirts, and Excelsior’s on-the-money mish-mash of old and new, which spans a historic villa, a modern Tower, concrete floors, pops of colour and bold sea-green and blue velvet furniture.

 Rates usually include breakfast (pick from Continental, American, buffet and à la carte options).